Daniel-Griffiths/expo-app-icon/README.md

 </div>

 # Expo App Icon
-Programmatically change your app's icon at runtime in Expo, with proper Android adaptive-icon support.
+Programmatically change your app's icon at runtime in Expo.

 ## Install